We are not not a clothing brand, we’re building access.

 Clothing that doesn’t work for your body stops you from taking part.
 You’re not choosing to opt out – you’re being excluded.

 Most of us are only ever temporarily non-disabled, whether through age, injury or illness.
-Designing for disabled people ultimately benefits everyone.
+Designing for disabled people ultimately benefits every body.

 ‘1.3 billion people live with a disability, which is nearly a quarter of the population.
 That’s not niche – that’s mainstream.’